aluro2/Turdus-Dichromatism/Manuscript/turdus-dichromatism-ABL.md

  doing so likely promote the evolution of traits used for species and mate recognition.
-Conspicuous traits that signal an individual's species, sex, and breeding status reduce the challenge of identifying a compatible conspecific mate, and should be present more frequently in species with limited time to find a mate and species facing higher risk of making mate recognition errors, including migratory rather than sedentary species, species shorter breeding seasons, and species breeding under high sympatry with many closely-related heterospecifics.
+Conspicuous traits that signal an individual's species, sex, and breeding status reduce the challenge of identifying a compatible conspecific mate, and should be present more frequently in species with limited time to find a mate and species facing higher risk of making mate recognition errors, including migratory rather than sedentary species, species with shorter breeding seasons, and species breeding under high sympatry with many closely-related heterospecifics.
 Here, we tested this recognition hypothesis for promoting plumage sexual dichromatism in the true thrushes (_Turdus_), a large and diverse genus of passerine birds.
 We used receptor-noise limited models of